Coveros-GitHub-Training/sel-copilot-advanced-workshop/Labs/Lab-7-Coding-Agent.md

 ## 📚 Best Practices and Advanced Topics

-For comprehensive guidance on maximizing Coding Agent effectiveness, including:
-- Task selection strategies
-- Preparation and monitoring best practices
-- Review processes and iteration patterns
-- Team collaboration workflows
-- Security considerations
-- Advanced patterns and scaling strategies
-- Common pitfalls and solutions

-See the **[Coding Agent Best Practices Guide](../References/Coding-Agent-Best-Practices.md)** in the References directory.
+For comprehensive guidance on maximizing Coding Agent effectiveness, see the **[Coding Agent Best Practices Guide](../References/Coding-Agent-Best-Practices.md)** in the References directory.

-### Quick Best Practices Summary

-**What Coding Agent Does Well:**
-- ✅ Incremental feature additions to existing patterns
-- ✅ Bug fixes with clear reproduction steps
-- ✅ Test coverage improvements
-- ✅ Documentation updates
-- ✅ Refactoring following established patterns
-- ✅ Accessibility improvements

-**What to Avoid:**
-- ❌ Major architectural changes
-- ❌ Security-critical implementations without review
-- ❌ Complex multi-system integrations
-- ❌ Ambiguous or poorly-defined requirements

-**Security Considerations:**
-- **Always review** Copilot's code before merging
-- **Don't blindly trust** security-related changes
-- **Verify** any external dependencies added
-- **Test thoroughly** before deploying to production
-- **Use branch protection** rules to require human review

 ## 🚀 Next Steps